kasemir/org.csstudio.display.builder/Readme.md

 * EmbeddedDisplay widget that (at runtime) loads other *.opi file,
 * ActionButton that opens new *.opi, either in new window or replacing existing model.

+To add a new widget, implement a new widget model based on the `Widget` class.
+Register via extension point.
+To support standalone testing w/o RCP, also add to `WidgetFactory#registerKnownWidgets`.

 Major TODOs:
  * Add many more widgets and their properties.
-   Each new widget is added as its own class derived from the base `Widget` and registered via extension point.

 ####  Representation